Connecting PostgreSQL and Snowflake for DSR Discovery

 _PG_POOL.putconn(conn)

-The Snowflake Python connector manages TLS internally; pass ocsp_fail_open=False directly as a connection parameter rather than constructing an ssl.SSLContext manually (the connector does not expose an ssl_context argument):
+TLS handshake failures against Snowflake usually stem from mismatched OCSP response caching or corporate proxy interception.
+The Snowflake connector manages TLS internally, so you pass ocsp_fail_open=False directly as a connection parameter rather than constructing an ssl.SSLContext (the connector does not accept an ssl_context argument).

 import snowflake.connector